Discovering features in gravitational-wave data through detector characterization, citizen science and machine learning: Methods

-Two major clues pointed towards the need to recognize at least one new glitch category during O3: \begin{enumerate} \item A high number of None of the Above at Livingston (around $12\%$ of all the classified triggers; see Table~\ref{tab:top}). \item There were triggers classified as {Scattered Light} with a short duration ($0.25$--$0.3~\mathrm{s}$) glitch morphology compared to the prototypical scattering arch shown in the bottom left of Figure~\ref{fig:glitches_combined}. \end{enumerate} The SNR and duration distribution of the Livingston glitches classified as Scattered Light hinted towards the presence of another population, one with a shorter duration and lower SNR than the conventional scattering triggers~\cite{Soni:2020rbu}.
+Two major clues pointed towards the need to recognize at least one new glitch category during O3: \begin{enumerate} \item A high number of None of the Above at Livingston (around $12\%$ of all the classified triggers; see Table~\ref{tab:top}). \item There were triggers classified as {Scattered Light} with a short duration ($0.25$--$0.3~\mathrm{s}$) glitch morphology compared to the prototypical scattering arch shown in the bottom left of Figure~\ref{fig:glitches_combined}. \end{enumerate} The SNR and duration distribution of the Livingston glitches classified as Scattered Light hinted towards the presence of another population, one with a shorter duration and lower SNR than the conventional Scattered Light glitches~\cite{Soni:2020rbu}.
 The time--frequency spectrograms of a number of {None of the Above} glitches appeared similar to the new population of {Scattered Light}.
+The differences from the traditional Scattered Light suggest a separate physical origin for this new population.
 A time comparison showed that days with a high number of {None of the Above} at Livingston were also the days with high ground motion, which is the main contributor of noise due to light scattering.
 These investigations pointed towards the presence of a new class of glitches with a coupling to ground motion similar to, but distinct from, the previously observed Scattered Light.
 This new glitch category came to be known within LIGO as \emph{Fast Scattering} due to its short-duration arches, while the longer duration Scattered Light became known as \emph{Slow Scattering}.

 Fast Scattering glitches are subsecond-duration noise transients that affect LIGO data quality in the $20$--$60~\mathrm{Hz}$ range.
 A comparison of Slow Scattering and Fast Scattering is shown in Figure~\ref{fig:slow_fast}.
-The rate of Fast Scattering has found to be strongly correlated with ground motion in $0.1$--$0.3~\mathrm{Hz}$ and $1$--$6~\mathrm{Hz}$ frequency bands.
+The rate of Fast Scattering is found to be strongly correlated with ground motion in $0.1$--$0.3~\mathrm{Hz}$ and $1$--$6~\mathrm{Hz}$ frequency bands~\cite{dcc:noise-sprint}.
 Human activity, thunderstorms, logging and trains (in the case of Livingston) near the site are major causes of ground motion in this band.
 Fast Scattering is more common at Livingston than at Hanford due to differences in ground motion as well as the detector sensitivity~\cite{alog:ashley}.